VOLTTRON/volttron/docs/source/platform-features/message-bus/multi-platform/multi-platform-rabbit/agent-communication-rabbitmq.rst

     bind-web-address = https://volttron1:8443
     instance-name = volttron1

-By default the `bind-web-address` parameter will use the MasterWebService agent's certificate and private key.
+By default the `bind-web-address` parameter will use the PlatformWebService agent's certificate and private key.
 Both private and public key are necessary in order to bind the port to the socket for incoming connections.
 This key pair is auto generated for RabbitMQ based VOLTTRON at the time of platform startup.
 Users can provide a different certificate and private key to be used for the bind-web-address by specifying web-ssl-cert and web-ssl-key in the